Supra Matrix Function Centralities

 Katz Centrality

 Katz centrality measures node influence by accounting for all paths with exponentially decaying weights, controlled by an attenuation parameter \(\alpha\).
-It includes an exogenous influence term to ensure all nodes have non-zero centrality.
+It includes an exogenous influence term \(\beta \mathbf{1}\) so every node-layer pair keeps a baseline score.

 Mathematical Definition: